… which you’re welcome to take or leave.

 Hints and Tips

 Seeing as most of my blogs have links to hostels, hotels, airlines and other tips for travel, I’ll leave the details of my financial chap below.
-I found him through an Internet search about four or five years ago, choosing him over a shortlist based on a set of criteria that was important to me.
+I found him through an Internet search about four or five years ago.
+I selected him over others, from a shortlist I worked up based on a set of criteria that was important to me.
 Like I say on my homepage, I don’t get any kick backs from any of the links I provide.
 I do this blog purely for fun and to share experiences.
 His name is: Guy Stout, he’s a Chartered Financial Planner, working for an organisation called Doyle and Palmer.
 Mobile 07765 408320.
 Office 01329 227421.